AlissaSabre/Alissa.UniDic-CWJ.binary/Readme.md

 Use your nuget/MSBuild-compatible development environment to download and install `Alissa.UniDic-CWJ.binary` nuget package into your app project.
 During the build process of  your app (using MSBuild or a compatible build too), a subfolder of name `UniDicCWJ` is created in your `OutDir` (the folder that you will get your `.exe` or `.dll` in), and the binary files of analysis dictionary are copied into it automatically.

-Due to the large size of the dictionary files and the package size limitation [nuget.org](https://www.nuget.org/) insists, the dictionary files are split into four nuget packages: the main package `Alissa.UniDic-CWJ.binary` and three supplementary packages.
+Due to the large size of the dictionary files and the package size limitation that [nuget.org](https://www.nuget.org/) insists, the dictionary files are split into four nuget packages: the main package `Alissa.UniDic-CWJ.binary` and three supplementary packages.
 You always need the four packages to use UniDic-CWJ analysis dictionary.
 The main package depends on the three supplementary packages, so you need to specify the main package only in your development environment; Supplementary packages are downloaded and installed automatically.

 Note that this nuget package (or a set of four packages) only contains the binary dictionary files.
 You need to have MeCab (or compatible software) separately.
-(I'm primarily using [NMeCab](https://github.com/komutan/NMeCab), a .NET port of MeCab analysis library.)
+(I'm primarily using [NMeCab](https://github.com/komutan/NMeCab), a .NET port of MeCab analysis library, for my purposes recently.)

 ## What is this github repository for?